mbkers/ship-trajectory-prediction/README.md

 ### Medium term:

-- Investigate probabilistic RNNs as opposed to deterministic RNNs by way of including an MDN layer with a KDE applied to the multiple outputs.
-This has the advantage of incorporating model uncertainty. <!-- (e.g. Encoder-Decoder + MDN RNN) -->
+- Investigate probabilistic RNNs as opposed to deterministic RNNs by way of including an MDN layer and applying a KDE to the multiple outputs.
+This has the advantage of incorporating model uncertainty. <!-- (e.g. Encoder-Decoder + MDN RNN) A similar idea could be to implement a beam search? -->
 - Investigate transformers.

 ### Long term: